victoreferron-create/CSVUtilities/README.md

 This is a simple Java library designed to handle CSV operations using a wrapper structure.

 > [!NOTE]
-> I am new to GitHub and learning the ropes!
+> I am new to GitHub and may do errors.
 This is the first stable version of the library.

 ## 🛠 Features